 - Site preparation: From demolition to debris disposal, you might need to do some work to start construction with a clean slate.

-At Alta Construction, we utilize the easy-to-use BuildingConnected software to plan and budget projects at every stage.
+At Alta Construction, we utilize the easy-to-use BuildingConnected software to plan and budget projects at every construction phase and stage.
 BuildingConnected enables efficient preconstruction planning and keeps stakeholders informed about updates.
 The software also allows you to make data-driven budgeting decisions.

 3. Secure City Permits